locka99/cpp-to-rust-book/why_rust/index.md

 ## Is Rust for everybody?

 No of course not.
-Performance and safety are only two things to consider when writing software.
-Sometimes you want something quick and dirty.
-Other times you can tolerate a few crashes.
+Rust is not a magic wand and rewriting any code requires effort and adds risk.
+Besides that performance and safety are only two things to consider when writing software.

+* Sometimes it's okay for a program to crash every so often
-If you have code that's written that does what you want then why throw that away?
+* If you have code that's written and works then why throw that away?

-Or if your code spends much of its life waiting for other things to happen - network requests, database queries and so on then performance may not be a big deal.
+* Performance may not be a big deal especially for network bound code

-But you may find there is partial benefit to moving some of your code to Rust.
+But you may still find there is benefit to moving some of your code to Rust.
 For example, your C++ software might work great but it has to deal with a lot of user-generated data so perhaps you want to reimplement that code path in Rust for extra safety.

 ## Safe by design